 It is developed and tested for current standard-browsers like Chrome, Firefox, Safari and Edge.
 It is optimized Desktop PCs, Notebooks and Tablets.

 From every subpage accessible are the account-management functionalities.
 Depending on the logged-in user's rights, configurations on company and user-level can be done, like creating new users, granting access to projects, creating and deleting projects and so on.
 Also you can switch between two languages, english and german.

-The frontend visualizes historical data and almost real time data using line and heat map plots.
-It plots up to seven lines in one line plot.
+The frontend visualizes historical data and real time data using line and heat map plots.
+Up to seven lines can be plotted in one line plot.
 One datapoint at a time can be plotted as heat map.